DreamInBits01/system-monitor/README.md

 # System Monitor

-A lightweight, real-time system monitoring tool written in pure C for Linux systems.
-Displays CPU usage, memory statistics, and process Datarmation in an interactive terminal interface.
+A terminal-based system monitoring tool written in C that provides real-time insights into system resources and processes.

 ![System Monitor Screenshot](screenshot.png)